Table of Contents

 California Repo Laws: When can a creditor repossess my property?

 You don’t have to be present for the lender to repossess your car.
 They can take the property from any publicly accessible area, including your driveway.
-However, a repossession agent can’t break into your house or into a locked or fenced area without permission from the legal owner of the property (you or your landlord).
+However, repossession must be done without “breaching the peace” (no force or threats, and they can’t take the vehicle over your oral objections).
+A repossession agent also can’t break into a closed garage or other secured area or cut locks to get the vehicle without permission from the legal owner of the property (you or your landlord).

 Who can repossess property?